 Virgil's Roman epic, The Aeneid.

 Some scholars see the legendary founding of Rome taking place in 753 B.C.E. around the time Homer supposedly wrote The Iliad.
-In this case, Romans would have celebrated their one-thousand anniversary in 248 A. D. Regardless of the discussion of the timeline of Rome's power, it is evident that the Empire's dominion was vast and influential; Rome is the longest historical exemplar of continuous military power and economic prosperity.
+In this case, Romans would have celebrated their one-thousand anniversary in 248 A. D. Regardless of the discussion of the timeline of Rome's power, it is evident that the Empire's dominion was vast and influential; Rome is one of the longest historical exemplars of continuous military power and economic prosperity.

 Rome's longevity: the virtue know in Latin as gravitas, or gravity, a deep-rooted seriousness defines roman character .
 Because of this trait, the Greeks perhaps considered the Romans a dull lot, even unimaginative.
 Even today such notions persist.
 In the famous film Star Wars (1977), George Lucas satirizes Roman soldiers in his depiction of mindless storm troopers in service to the Emperor.

 As propaganda, gravitas underscores obedience to authority which was disseminated in mythology.
 In Virgil's underworld, Aeneas' father tells him that Rome's art is not her greatness, but her power to enforce Roman Law throughout the world.